CeliaCasanovas/P1Onken.TypeP/README.md

 # P1Onken.TypeP

 **Project**: Type P.
+**Authors**:

-**Author**: P1OnKen, or パンク派第１音響合成研究班 (Punk Faction, Sound Synthesis Research Unit Number 1).
+- P1OnKen, or パンク派第１音響合成研究班 (Punk Faction, Sound Synthesis Research
+  Unit Number 1).
+- P1ChouKyouInKen,
+  or パンク派第１超現実主義・共産主義・インダストリアル研究班 (Punk Faction;
+  Surrealist, Communist, and Industrial Research Unit Number 1).

 **Lead**: Akirako Saint-Just (Cèlia Casanovas).
 **Version**: Type P.b.
 **Start date**: 2026-07-29.

 P1Onken.TypeP is a digital synthesizer.
-Its core is an oscillator that reads a sine wave table with a transfer function.
+Its core is a cosine oscillator that calculates its phases through a transfer function.
 It uses this core for phase distortion, phase modulation, granular synthesis and spectral synthesis.
 All techniques compose with each other.

 ## Version history: Type P.b

 Type P.a's concept was "Pikopiko Industrial Engine".
 It had a modular structure with oscillator, modulator and processor slots.
-The user chose what component each slot contained.
-This architecture added overhead and made the code complex. **Type P.b seeks a simpler architecture.**
+The user chose what component occupied each slot.
+This architecture added overhead and made the code complex.
+**Type P.b seeks a simpler architecture.**

 For Type P.a, we wrote many different components that we thought would fit the concept.
 As a result, the design became unclear. **Type P.b has a clear-cut concept.**

+Type P.b was stateful for performance reasons. **Type P.b is an investigation into whether a functional-lite, parameter-based data flow can be equally efficient.**

+We spent a lot of effort on low-level optimisation for Type P.a.
+That made the code difficult to reason about. **Type P.b defers optimisation to a subsequent phase, if benchmarks show we need it.**

 ## Inspirations